 Powell, OH 43065

-If requested, we will send you a letter acknowledging your gift for tax purposes.
+We will send you a receipt acknowledging your gift for tax purposes.
 Thank you for all past and potential donations.
 Your generosity is saving lives.

 A senior dog is a blessing and on Oct.
 3, 2017, Bev sent Almost Home a touching letter about her senior, Ginger: